-I am a Ph.D. candidate in the Department of Political Science at Northwestern University.
-I specialize in American politics and political methodology.
-My research broadly focuses on understanding and explaining political power in the U.S. It engages with interest groups and political parties, social identity and political ideology, the U.S. presidency, inequality and representation, and American political development.
+I study American politics, with a broad focus on understanding and explaining political power in the U.S. My research and teaching interests engage with interest groups and political parties, social identity and political ideology, inequality and representation, and American political development.